MaryamSoltani1/MachineLearning/README.md

 KNN/
 Decision Tree/
-polynomial and linear and multivariable regression
+polynomial and linear and multivariable regression / Classification using Fully connected neural network